julySteuer/replacer/README.md

 lua ./src/main.lua <Exported Rules File> <Root Path of files that should be replaced> <File Matcher (glob like)>
 ```
 ## Matchers
-Here is a list of currently supported Matchers
+Here is a list of currently supported Matchers.
+Matcher can be put together with the + symbol
 ### TextMatcher
 A basic text matcher without regex capability
 ```